LuxCoreRender/WindowsCompile/README.txt

 In order to build the SDK version, just run:

-cd C:\Path\to\luxcorerender\WindowsCompile\
+cd /d C:\Path\to\luxcorerender\WindowsCompile\
 .\cmake-build-x64.bat /dll
 create-sdk.bat

-NOTE: default build will use Python 3.7, the version embedded in Blender 2.8x.
+NOTE: default build will use Python 3.7, the version embedded in Blender 2.83 LTS and 2.9x.
 If needed, you can specify the preferred version among from 3.5 to 3.9, e.g.:
 .\cmake-build-x64.bat /python36